 A penalty is imposed on any player or team official who violates one of the rules.
-Penalties are broken down into six main categories:
+Penalties are broken down into five main categories:

-Minor Penalty - The player who committed the infraction will be ruled off the ice for two minutes during which time no substitute will be permitted.
+Minor or Bench Minor Penalty - The player who committed the infraction will be ruled off the ice for two minutes during which time no substitute will be permitted.
+A bench minor penalty is assessed to the team and not an individual player.